Omurlan/DevConnector-react-node.js-mongodb-/README.md

-# DevConnector-react-node.js-mongodb-to run both part of application use - npm run dev
+To run both part of application use - npm run dev